senhasegura/dsmcli/README.md

 After executing the plugin with the necessary informations, it will collect all the environment variables running on that pipeline execution and send them to senhasegura DSM.

-Then, it will query for all the application secrets registered, injecting them in a file called **.runb.vars**, which can be sourcered on the system to update the environment variables with the new values through the command bellow:
+Then, it will query for all the application secrets registered, injecting them in a file called **.runb.vars** by default or whatever is set on **SENHASEGURA_SECRETS_FILE** if provided, which can be sourcered on the system to update the environment variables with the new values through the command bellow:

 ```bash
 source .runb.vars